Skyline Drive-In Theater in Shelton, Wash. Credit: Nikki McCoy

 I’ve never seen my van so full of pillows and blankets.
 I’m pretty sure there was even a bean bag chair somewhere in the back.
 No, we weren’t going camping.
 My family was instead packed up for a cozy night at the Skyline Drive-In Theater in Shelton.

 For a not-too-big outlay of cash, we couldn’t pass up the opportunity for the old-school summer fun of watching a drive-in movie.
-Plus, it meant a night away from home — a special treat.
+Plus, it meant a night of fun with the whole family, always a special treat.

 Getting your tickets

-For the Skyline, book your tickets online, in advance.
-It’s both convenient and necessary — so that the theater can limit the number of ticket sales to meet physical distancing guidelines.
-Last summer, tickets were sold by the carload; this summer, buy tickets for all the people in your car.
+For the Skyline, book your tickets online, in advance and pay per person in your car.
 It's $8 for ages 12 and older; $3 for kids 6–11; and free for ages 5 and younger.
 (Click on the "Now Showing" or "Coming Soon" links on the website to find date-specific ticket links.)
 Follow Skyline's Facebook page for movie selections and buy tickets early.

 Arriving and parking at the drive-in

 At the entrance, show your ticket on your phone.
-Gates open at 7 p.m. and movies start at dusk, which is closer to the 9 p.m. hour these days.
+Gates open at 7 or 8 p.m. (check the time when you purchase tickets online) and movies start at dusk, which is closer to 9 p.m. these days.
 Employees direct guests to park in different locations according to vehicle size.
 If you're planning to meet up with another family, make sure you have similar-sized vehicles to be able to park next to each other.
 We met our friends at a nearby gas station and caravanned into the lot.
 We also made sure to arrive early so we'd have lots of time to visit and settle in before showtime.

 Each showing at the Skyline is a double feature.
 We watched “The Goonies” — an '80s movie classic.